tetsomina/madrasa/Computer Science/What_is_programming.md

     self.movex += x
 ```

-Title: 'Variable'
+---
+# Variable

 A variable is used to store data that will be used by the program.
 This data can be a number, a string, a Boolean, a list or some other data type.
-Every variable has a name which can consist of letters, numbers, and the underscore character ```_```.
+Every variable has a name which can consist of letters, numbers, and the underscore character `_`.

-The equal sign ```=``` is used to assign a value to a variable.
+The equal sign `=` is used to assign a value to a variable.
 After the initial assignment is made, the value of a variable can be updated to new values as needed.

 ## Variable Names